 Faegre and Benson, who first met in 1909 as opposing players in a college football game, became up-and-coming leaders of the firm.
 When Hoke and two associates departed in 1938, the firm was reorganized as Faegre, Benson & Krause.
 On the death of Krause the following year, it became Faegre & Benson in 1940.

 Over the next 20 years, Faegre & Benson prospered but grew only modestly.
 Recognizing that a more competitive environment was emerging, firm lawyers pushed for change.
 In 1959, a five-member management committee was created with full power to oversee the firm.
-With the change, significant achievements included successful recruitment of new lawyers in their 30s and installation of a confidential compensation based on merit and individual contributions.
+Significant achievements of the new management committee included recruiting a younger generation of lawyers, leading to a new era of growth.

 By the mid-1980s, the firm's clients were embracing technology, looking at international markets for their products and establishing in-house legal departments.
 Global mergers and acquisitions were resulting in client turnover as companies were folded into large multinational corporations.
 Venture capital was edging out investment banking as the growth industry.

 Determined to keep pace with clients, the firm assessed its geographic reach and the relevance of its practices and business model—and adapted to the changing environment.
 Evolution came in the form of personal computers, new emphasis on diversity, addition of professional staff and the admittance of women into the partnership.